Preemo-Inc/worker-sdk/python/README.md

 ## Generating Protobuf Classes

-You can generate the protobuf classes by running:
+In order to generate the protobuf classes, make sure that you have already followed the directions for installing `protobuf` from the root repo.
+Then run the following script:

 ```shell
 worker_sdk/python$ ./bin/dev/generate_protos.sh